Ritiam/America-Housing-and-Crime-Correlation/README.md

 - **Crime Data (1975-2015)**: Includes total crimes committed in various U.S. cities, along with categorized numbers of crimes such as robbery, homicide, and assault.
 - **House Prices Data (2012-2025)**: Contains monthly house sales in different cities, reflecting the trend in real estate prices.
-- **Homelessness Data (2012-2018)**: Includes the total homeless count in different cities, categorized into sheltered, unsheltered, and family statuses.
+- **Homelessness Data (2007-201)**: Includes the total homeless count in different cities, have categories like sheltered, chronic etc.

 ## Tools & Libraries
 The analysis is conducted using Python with the following libraries: